Introduction and colophon

 Included in this chapter:

-This book is an important outcome of the Collective Wisdom2 project, which aimed to produce an open access book that provides the definitive guide to designing, managing, and integrating crowdsourcing activities for cultural heritage collections.
+This book is an important outcome of the Collective Wisdom project, which aimed to produce an open access book that provides the definitive guide to designing, managing, and integrating crowdsourcing activities for cultural heritage collections.
 Itself an example of “collective wisdom,” this book was written collaboratively with participants selected from responses to an open call for co-authors to share their knowledge and expertise.
-Like other online participatory projects, our contributions were structured by a framework — in this case, the Book Sprint3 format — that focused our efforts on specific tasks as needed throughout our two weeks of writing.
+Like other online participatory projects, our contributions were structured by a framework — in this case, the Book Sprint format — that focused our efforts on specific tasks as needed throughout our two weeks of writing.

 The Collective Wisdom project is led by Principal Investigator Dr. Mia Ridge (British Library) and Co-Investigators Dr. Meghan Ferriter (Library of Congress) and Dr. Samantha Blickhan (Zooniverse).